 Baron Heinrich became one of the top scientists during the Nazi reign and was in high demand.
 Agent Nick Fury invaded Zemo's castle where he came to destroy Zemo's death ray.
 He was defeated and took his wife and son into hiding and wore a disguise because of his disgrace.
 Zemo was once working on a substance called Adhesive X when Captain America invaded and destroyed the only batch available, spilling the adhesive onto his head and permanently affixing his hood to it; this drove him insane.
 As a result, Zemo has formed a deep hatred for Captain America and humankind in general.

 Baron Heinrich Zemo was created by Marvel legends Stan Lee and Jack Kirby.
 The character made his first appearance in a flashback scene in the Avengers #4, but wasn't officially named until two issues later in the Avengers #6.
-Baron Zemo was added into the history of Captain America after the characters reinvention in the silver age.
+Baron Zemo was added into the history of Captain America after the character's reinvention in the Silver Age.

 Zemo led sabotages against the Allies several times, but also failing.
 Later in the war, Captain America and his first junior partner, James Buchanan "Bucky" Barnes, came to defeat Zemo, but Bucky died and Captain America was thrown into icy water where he was suspended for some time.
 Zemo, with his family then left Germany and moved to the South American jungle.
 After some time, Zemo built a death ray where he would destroy many cities.
 Captain America reappeared, joining a team called the Avengers and Zemo created his own team called the Masters Of Evil.
 In his final fight against Captain America, he kidnapped Rick Jones, who was Captain America's sidekick at the time.
 Captain America rescued Jones where his shield reflected off a light and blinded Zemo temporarily.
 Zemo started firing his death ray wildly and caused his own death by an avalanche falling upon him.

 In Tales of Suspense #98-99 and Captain America #100, a man appeared who claimed to be Zemo, having survived the avalanche, but it was actually his pilot, Franz Gruber, pretending to be him.